Song Building Blocks

 As the song progresses, each verse further develops the story or theme.

 What Is A Refrain?

 A refrain is a line that is repeated from verse to verse.
-In other words, a Refrain is NOT a section.
+In other words, a Refrain is NOT a section, though it is one of the common song building blocks.
 It is fundamentally part of a verse.
 Usually, though not always, at the end of every verse.
-Often it contains the hook / title and tends to be the most memorable part of the song.
+Often it contains the hook/title and tends to be the most memorable part of the song.

 The refrain is intended to be the most memorable part of the song.
 It is repeated several times so that it sticks in your mind.